ikantkode/pdfLLM/README.md

 # pdfLLM - Chat with your PDFs Completely Local!
 A core php application meant for a proof of concept.
 Built completely with Grok 3 without any kind of coding experience.
 I am literally illiterate in coding.
 Allows you to chat with your PDFs only or if you want you can chat with PDF + LLM using Ollama.
 Too poor for APIs so use free stuff.

+#### The Actual Goal
+There is a lot of data out there in the world that some of us are struggling to comprehend.
+My vision is to help the world.
+The students, the curious ones, the tinkerers, the kids, and as a professional in the construction industry - where a lot of non-technical people are, help those people too.
+The caveat with existing technology?
+It is not simple.
+I always like simplicity.
+I hope I never fade away from it, and I hope I always help people.
+If this project helps you.
+Don't do anything.
+Just be kind to someone.

+# Change Log
+** so profressional, ermahgurd **
+03/01/2025 - I erased original broken code and uploaded a 100% (i think) fixed code
+1. Broken CSS: New Chat button will not require users to refresh.
+Ajax will take care of that.
+2. Uploaded files will now either be saved into b2 or your local drive.
+3. Deleting files will delete all instances of that specific file from your database (record entry, pgVector, etc). as well as from your hard drive/b2.

+# Known issues/thoughts as of 03/01/2025

+1. There is a "loading" button that comes up on the right side of send button.
+I am being lazy about it.
+2. Some texts come back as gibberish/broken words.
+This is mainly for PDFs that require OCR (we use Tesseract OCR package).
+Currently LLM is hard-coded to fish out broken words and provide you with proper context.
+If you have issues, please do share.
+3. Text-Embedding.
+I am not sure what this is, apparently helps you do what we are trying to do much better.
+I think we are headed towards RAG but meh, I still like this lightweight thing better.

+# Road Map
+I never thought I would be able to do this, but since I can continue, I will - it will remain open source, all of it.
+I am going to host this app for demo purposes on its own domain.

+### Milestones:
+1. Move from core-php to something lightweight, but also some framework that is easy to follow.
+2. Look into embedding and implement.
+3. Allow users to use their APIs (Open AI, DeepSeek).
+4. Create an API system
+5. Create mobile app with Flutter for both iOS/Android
+6. Watch the absolutely amazing and genius Sesame project and implement/play with it when the time arrives
+7. Basically add continuous voice-chat model so that users can converse with their own data.
+Not some generic data from an LLM.

 # Who am I?
 And why did I make this?
 And how did I make this?
 I am shakespear94 from reddit.
 I used Grok 3 to make this over the course of 2.5 days roughly 30 hours of consecutive work.
 I have no coding or technical knowledge, but I can follow basic instructions.
 I found LLMs can provide that.
 Of course they hallucinate, and of course we cannot make production ready applications just yet.
 But I don't have time to wait.
 I don't want to make agentic AI crap, RAG things, stuff I don't even comprehend.
 I have tried DeepSeek-R1, ChatGPT (Free), and now tried Grok 3 (Free), and Grok 3 was a winner in this case.
 For a poor man to be able to do this, I feel very hopeful for what lays ahead.